LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 Software Development Tools
 ======================================================

-We use a variety of tools for software development.
-Our tool philosophy has three main tenets:
+We use a variety of tools for our software development.
+Our tool philosophy focuses on three central tenets:

-  * Employ robust, commonly-used tools.
-Don't re-invent something that already exists
+  * We employ robust, commonly-used tools.
+We don't re-invent something that already exists.
-  * Apply tools in ways that are easy for non-experts
+  * We apply tools in ways that are easy for non-experts.
-  * Strive for automation and reproducibility
+  * We strive for automation and reproducibility.

+The main interaction hub for Axom developers is the Atlassian tool suite on the Livermore Computing Collaboration Zone (CZ).
+These tools can be accessed through the `MyLC Portal <https://lc.llnl.gov>`_.
+Developer-level access to Axom project spaces requires membership in the LC group 'axomdev'.
+If you are not in this group and need to be, please send an email request to 'axom-dev@llnl.gov'.

-The main tools we use are listed below.
-Details about how we use them and helpful information about getting started can be found via the provided links.
+The Atlassian tools we use are listed below.
+Details about how we use them and helpful information about getting started with the can be found via the provided links.

-* We use the `Axom Confluence space <https://lc.llnl.gov/confluence/display/ASCT>`_ for team discussion, planning, maintaining meeting notes, etc.
+* **Confluence.**  We use our `Axom Confluence space <https://lc.llnl.gov/confluence/display/ASCT>`_ for team discussion (e.g., hashing out design ideas), maintaining meeting notes, etc.

-* We use the `Axom Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_ to manage our Git repository which contains the Axom source code, build configurations, scripts, test suites, documentation, etc.
+* **Bitbucket.** We use the `Axom Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_ to manage our Git repository which contains the Axom source code, build configurations, scripts, test suites, documentation, etc.

+  * See :ref:`gitandbranch-label` for more information about how we use Git and Bitbucket.

-* We use the `Axom JIRA project <https://lc.llnl.gov/jira/projects/ATK>`_ for issue tracking.
+* **JIRA.** We use the `Axom JIRA project <https://lc.llnl.gov/jira/projects/ATK>`_ for issue tracking and release planning.

+  * See :ref:`issuetracking-label` for more information about how we use JIRA.

-* We use the `Axom Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ for continuous integration and automated testing.
+* **Bamboo.** We use two Bamboo projects for continuous integration, automated testing, documentation generation, etc.: `Axom CZ Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ and `Axom RZ Bamboo project <https://rzlc.llnl.gov/bamboo/browse/ASC>`_

+  * See :ref:`citesting-label` for more information about how we use Bamboo.